Inpatient and Outpatient Surgery

 Robotic surgery is a method in which the procedure is performed using small tools attached to a robotic arm, which the surgeon controls with a computer.
 Small incisions are made to insert the instruments into your body.
 A thin tube with a camera attached to the end of it enables the surgeon to view enlarged 3-D images of the body as the surgery is being performed.
 The robot matches the doctor's hand movements.
 Robotic procedures may result in a faster recovery and less time in the hospital.

-Surgeons at the TMC Center for Robotic Surgery were the first in the area to use the da Vinci® Si HD® Surgical System.
-They can perform robotic procedures in a number of specialties including gynecology, urology and general surgery.
+Surgeons at the TMC Center for Robotic Surgery were the first in the area to use the da Vinci® Si HD Surgical System.
+The hospital also has the da Vinci XI® Surgical System.
+Surgeons can perform robotic procedures in a number of specialties, including gynecology, urology and general surgery.
 Learn more >